ohmage/ohmage-python-client/README.md

     result = api.campaign_read(output_format="short")
 except OhmageApi.OhmageApiException as ex:
     # let's do something special if there was an auth error (e.g. code 0200)
-    if '0200' in ex.codes():
+    if 200 in ex.codes():
-        print "Your login credentials are bad.
-Please log in again." exit(-1)
+        print "Your login credentials are invalid, exiting." exit(-1)
     # otherwise, pass it up to our caller
     raise